scripting/drummerSupport/README.md

 A private site for support of early Drummer users.

+### What is Drummer?

+Drummer is a web scripting environment built around outlining and JavaScript.

 ### Quick overview

 As a member of this site you are invited to give <a href="http://drummer.scripting.com/">Drummer</a> a try.